mohitshekhawat619/LocalRepository/README.md

 ﻿# LocalRepository
-This is just a Local Repository.
+This is just a Local Repository. <BR>
-It was first created at Local machine.
+It was first created at Local machine. <BR>
-After that it is Uploaded to the GITHUB Platform.
+After that it is Uploaded to the GITHUB Platform. <BR>

-CREATED BY - MOHIT SHEKHAWAT
+CREATED BY - MOHIT SHEKHAWAT <BR>
-CREATED ON - AUGUST 25, 2025
+CREATED ON - AUGUST 25, 2025 <BR>